Check CRP value

 What can elevated CRP levels mean?

-An elevated CRP level indicates an inflammatory response in the body.
+An elevated CRP level indicates an inflammatory reaction in the body.
+If the CRP level is elevated, it can have several causes.
 Possible causes include bacterial infections, autoimmune diseases, injuries, or chronic inflammations such as arthritis.
 Cardiovascular diseases can also be associated with slightly elevated CRP levels.

 What symptoms can indicate a high CRP level?